 The band's current line-up, not including musicians hired for touring:

 - John Rzeznik: guitar, vocals

 - Robby Takac: bass, vocals

 The band has released eleven studio albums, one live album, and three compilation albums.
-Their latest album, released in May 2016, is titled Boxes.
+Their latest album, released in May 2019, is titled Miracle Pill.

 Now we're grown up tropes that never knew their names: